soapwaster/VCRobots/README.md

 ## Future Improvements with unlimited time

  1. Improve error handling.
 As of now, only basic errors are handled
- 2. Security is taken into account, for example no Java methods can be directly called via the code, it would be helpful not to show syntax errors when writing an AI
+ 2. Security is taken into account, for example no Java methods can be directly called via the code, it would be helpful not to show syntax errors when executing an AI
+ 3. A logging system that reports detailed erros
- 3. Extend the grammar
+ 4. Extend the grammar
- 4. Possibility to update the AI behavior file in real time, so that you can debug the behavior without having to re-compile the project.
+ 5. Possibility to update the AI behavior file in real time, so that you can debug the behavior without having to re-compile the project.
 This would take some effort, but would be a nice feature to adapt to enemies
- 5. Client / Server architecture
+ 6. Client / Server architecture
- 6. Introduction of States for Robots
+ 7. Introduction of States for Robots
- 7. An AI that improves thanks to reinforcement learning
+ 8. An AI that improves thanks to reinforcement learning